Canon 1300D vs Nikon D3X

 Both the 1300D and the D3X have been discontinued, but can regularly be found used on eBay.
 The 1300D was replaced by the Canon 2000D, while the D3X does not have a direct successor.

 Review summary: Canon 1300D vs Nikon D3X

 So what is the bottom line?
-Is there a clear favorite between the Canon 1300D and the Nikon D3X?
+Is the Canon 1300D better than the Nikon D3X or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: